Bots, Disinformation, and the First Trump Impeachment: Materials and methods

 The factor graph algorithm first constructs a retweet network based on the retweets in a given set of tweets.
 In this retweet network the nodes are the users who tweet and an edge $(u,v)$ pointing from user $u$ to user $v$ means that $v$ retweets $u$.
 The edge $(u,v)$ is given a weight $w_{uv}$ which equals the number of times $v$ retweets $u$.
 Like with the follower network, the edge direction in the retweet network indicates the flow of information.
 The algorithm uses the retweet network structure to calculate a bot probability for each user.
 This probability is based on the empirical observations that bots are likely to retweet humans, but unlikely to retweet bots, and humans are likely to retweet humans and less likely to retweet bots \cite{des2021detecting}.
 This homophily for the humans and heterophily for the bots is utilized by the algorithm to determine bot probabilities from the structure of the retweet network.

 We used the factor graph algorithm to identify bots active each day.
 To apply the algorithm, we first constructed a retweet network from the tweets posted on a given day.
-Once the retweet network is constructed, we apply the algorithm to the network using the parameters specified in \citep{des2021detecting} to simultaneously obtain the joint bot probability for all users.
-We show one example of the bot probability distribution for a single day in Figure \ref{fig:bot_probability}.
+Once the retweet network is constructed, we apply the algorithm to the network using the parameters specified in \cite{des2021detecting} to simultaneously obtain the joint bot probability for all users.
+We show one example of the bot probability distribution for a single day in Fig~\ref{fig8}.
 As can be seen, the bulk of users have bot probabilities near 0.5, which is the algorithm saying it cannot determine one way or another what the user is.
 In the upper probability range we see that the histogram decreases up to approximately 0.8, and then increases afterwards.
 This suggests there is a cluster of nodes with bot probabilities in the interval $[0.8,1.0]$.
 We used the lower probability bound of this cluster as the bot probability threshold so that this cluster of nodes is identified as bots.

 We found a similar behavior in the bot probability distribution across all days.
 Therefore, we used the same bot probability threshold of 0.8 for each day.
 Any user who had a bot probability over the threshold in at least one day in our dataset was declared to be a bot.
-Across all days we found { 24,150 bots} among {3.6 million} active accounts.
+We use this approach because due to automation, it is easy for a bot to act like a human (retweet less frequently).
+However, it is harder for a human to behave like a bot (retweet at an extremely high rate).
+Also, bots may intentionally behave in this non-constant manner.
+A bot may be extremely active on certain days when it is amplifying certain users, and quiet or only slightly active on others.
+Humans showing elevated retweet rates may have difficulty being as active as a bot.
+Under these assumptions, exhibiting bot behavior on at least one day would indicate the account is a bot, and humans would not show bot-like behavior any day.
+Across all days we found {24,150 bots} among {3.6 million} active accounts.
+As a terminology note, in this paper when we refer to the word ``bot'' we mean the accounts likely to be retweet bots, and when we refer to the word ``human'' we mean accounts not likely to be retweet bots (i.e. non-bots).